MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview-office-cloud-policy-service.md

 - As new user-based policy settings are made available for Office, the Office cloud policy service will automatically add them.
 There's no need to download updated Administrative Templates files (ADMX/ADML).
 - You can also create policy configurations to apply policy settings for Version 1808 or later of the subscription versions of the Project and Visio desktop apps.
 - Version 1808 of Microsoft 365 Apps for enterprise (and for the subscription versions of the Project and Visio desktop apps) is available in Current Channel, Monthly Enterprise Channel, Semi-Annual Enterprise Channel (Preview), and Semi-Annual Enterprise Channel.
 For Microsoft 365 Apps for enterprise release information, see [Update history for Microsoft 365 Apps](/officeupdates/update-history-microsoft365-apps-by-date).
 - If users are located in nested groups and the parent group is targeted for policies, the users in the nested groups will receive the policies.
-It is also applicable for the  on-premises AD security groups which are synced to Azure AD.
+The nested groups and the users in those nested groups must be created in or synchronized to Azure AD.

 ## Troubleshooting tips